Diesel exhaust fluid: Operation in winter time

 Typically, the frozen DEF is melted by heat from the engine, e.g. engine coolant passing through the DEF tank, governed by a thermostatic coolant control valve.
 This method may take significant time before the SCR exhaust cleaning system is fully operational, often up to an hour.

-Another method to thaw DEF (and thus allow for full SCR operation) is to integrate an electrical heater into the DEF tank.
+Another method to thaw DEF (and thus allow for full SCR operation) is to integrate an electric heater into the DEF tank.
 This heater must be sized, positioned, and powered adequately to rapidly melt sufficient frozen DEF.
-It should preferably be self-regulating not to overheat if (part of) the heater is outside of the liquid.
-It should also preferably be self-regulating to eliminate any complicated sensor and temperature regulating systems.
+It should preferably be self regulating not to overheat if (part of) the heater is outside of the liquid.
+It should also preferably be self regulating to eliminate any complicated sensor and temperature regulating systems.
 Furthermore, the heater should not exceed 50-60 C, as DEF begins to decompose at around 60 C. PTC heaters are often used to achieve this.

 Safety and storage

 The urea solution is clear, non-toxic and safe to handle.
 Since urea has corrosive impact on metals like aluminium, DEF is stored and transported in special containers.
 These containers are typically made of stainless steel.
 Vehicles' selective catalytic reduction (SCR) systems and DEF dispensers are designed in a manner that there is no corrosive impact of urea on them.
 It is recommended that DEF be stored in a cool, dry, and well-ventilated area that is out of direct sunlight.
 Bulk volumes of DEF are compatible for storage within polyethylene containers (HDPE, XLPE), fiberglass reinforced plastic (FRP), and steel tanks.
 DEF is also often handled in intermediate bulk containers for storage and shipping.

 DEF is offered to consumers in a variety of quantities ranging from containers for single or repeated small usage, up to bulk carriers for consumers requiring a large amount of DEF.
 As of 2013, many truck stops have added DEF pumps.
 These are usually adjacent to fuel pumps so the driver can fill both tanks without moving the truck.

-In Europe, increasing numbers of fuel stations offer AdBlue pumps, not only for large commercial vehicles but also for passenger cars.
+In Europe, increasing numbers of fuel stations offer dispensers that pump Diesel Exhaust Fluid rather than the traditional method of using disposable, single-use plastic containers.
+These pumped dispensers are often targeted at commercial vehicles but are now also starting to emerge as a solution for the growing number of passenger cars that require DEF by volume.

-At airports, where DEF can sometimes be required for diesel ground service vehicles, its labelling and storage must be carefully managed to avoid accidentally servicing jet aircraft with DEF instead of fuel system icing inhibitor, a mistake that has been attributed to multiple in-flight engine failure and grounding incidents.
+At airports, where DEF can sometimes be required for diesel ground service vehicles, its labelling and storage must be carefully managed to avoid accidentally servicing jet aircraft with DEF instead of fuel system icing inhibitor, a mistake that has been blamed for multiple in-flight engine failure and grounding incidents.